Privacy policy

 - "Processor": the natural or legal person who processes personal data on behalf of the data controller.

-- "HDS": Health Data Host (Hébergeur de Données de Santé), a French certification required for hosting health data (Art.
+- "HDS": Health Data Host (Hébergeur de Données de Santé), a French certification granted to a provider for a defined scope of health data hosting activities and services (Art.
 L1111-8 French Public Health Code).
+It applies to the certified scope of the provider concerned; Singular does not itself hold this certification.

 - "EEA": European Economic Area (European Union + Iceland, Liechtenstein, Norway).